talkable/talkable-docs/source/ios_sdk/api_integration.rst

 3. Check for Reward
 -------------------

-If a Talkable campaign is configured to give a reward to Advocate just for sharing, the API call to create a :ref:`Share <api_v2/shares>` will return a :ref:`Reward <api_v2/rewards>` you can display immediately.
-In most cases, however, Advocate will receive a reward after a Friend responds to a shared link, e.g. makes a purchase.
+If a Talkable campaign is configured to give a reward to the Advocate just for sharing, the API call to create a :ref:`Share <api_v2/shares>` will return a :ref:`Reward <api_v2/rewards>` you can display immediately.
+In most cases, however, the Advocate will receive a reward after a Friend responds to a shared link, e.g. makes a purchase.
 To check whether the current user has any outstanding rewards, use the `retrieveRewardsWithHandler:` method.